NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Volume

 Many Meep functions require you to specify a volume in space, corresponding to the C++ type `meep::volume`.
 This class creates such a volume object, given the `center` and `size` properties (just like e.g. a `Block` object).
 If the `size` is not specified, it defaults to (0,0,0), i.e. a single point.
+Any method that accepts such a volume also accepts `center` and `size` keyword arguments.
+If these are specified instead of the volume, the library will construct a volume for you.

 Miscellaneous Functions
 -----------------------